Communications Technology Building (CT), Room 216

 Introduces the basic process and practice of writing media.
 Discusses style and story structure for print and electronic media and the rights and responsibilities of the public communicator.
 Emphasizes journalistic style and format, accuracy and clarity in writing.
 Recommended: Concurrent enrollment in J 102.
 Prerequisite: WR 121.
 Audit available.

-Survey of the various media of mass communication and their effects on society.
-Introduces the history and development of mass communication systems and their role in society.
-Analysis of print and broadcast journalism, advertising, public relations, television and film.
+Surveys media of mass communication and the effects on society.
+Introduces the history, development and technological advances of mass communication systems and their subsequent role in society, public discourse and the individual.
+Includes an analysis of print and broadcast journalism, advertising, public relations, television, film and new media.
+Course may be taken one time for credit as J 201 or COMM 228.
 Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
-Audit available.
+Audit Available.
+This course fulfills the following GE requirements: Arts and Letters/AAOT, Arts and Letters/AS, Arts and Letters/AAS, Arts and Letters/AGS, Arts and Letters/ASOT-B.

 J 204.
 Visual Communication for the Media.
 4 Credits.